MihaiDiac/binance_ai_bot/README.md

 ## Usage

+### Installing prerequisites

+This project requires python and the following modules: tensorflow, numpy, requests and tabulate.

 ### Gathering data

 Running predict.py the first time will create the file stats.csv (which holds the symbol of the coin, current price and current volume).
 Additionally a message will be shown ("Info: no data for previous stats").